mafait/Thinknowlogy/README.md

 - See the included screenshots for guidance about the implemented grammar.
 - The C++ executable is build from the C++ source files using Micosoft Visual C++ 2010 Express SP1;
   (see the included build log for the settings);
-- It is tested under Windows XP SP3, and under Linux (Ubuntu 15.04) using Wine;
+- It is tested under Windows XP SP3, and under Linux (Ubuntu 15.10) using Wine;
-- However, the C++ executable has issues with special characters.
+- However, the C++ executable has issues with special (Spanish) characters.
-  I am focusing on the Java implementation.
+  My focus is on the Java implementation.
 The C++ version is only a bonus.

 How to create a Linux Native C++ executable:
   In subfolder "source" you will find a text file that describes how a